redding/rb/README.md

 eval "$(raa --init)"
 ```

-There is an **automatic mode** that activates the current .ruby-version rubie as you change directories.
+There is an **automatic mode** that modifies your shell session when you `cd` into a directory containing a .ruby-version file.
 This involves overriding `cd` and is **optional**.
 To enable, add the `--auto` flag to your shell startup script.

 ```bash
 eval "$(raa --init --auto)"